Types of Conflict

 Relationship conflict occurs because of differences in personality, interpersonal differences, attitudes, matters of interest, taste, etc. among employees.
 This conflict occurs intrinsically by the individual and is not related to the task of the firm.

 In the workplace, people who do not meet usually, and when they are grouped together to work for a specific purpose, relational conflicts are common.
-However, people should make effort to be comfortable together, try to manage such conflicts themselves, and only reach the manager if differences among them can not be managed by themselves.
+However, people should make an effort to be comfortable together, try to manage such conflicts themselves, and only reach the manager if differences among them can not be managed by themselves.

 Task conflict is the most common conflict in organizations.
 Often it is simple to resolve.
 Task conflicts occur because of role ambiguity on tasks to be performed, processes or procedures of doing tasks, work overload, the judgment of the tasks, and interpretation of facts.

 Whenever employees feel confused about their roles and responsibilities task conflict arises.
-As such, as a manager, you should be able to delegate the right task to the right employee, develop acceptable work procedures, and invites employees to discuss how to best do the work.
+As such, as a manager, you should be able to delegate the right task to the right employee, develop acceptable work procedures, and invite employees to discuss how to best do the work.

 Process conflict occurs when employees confront each other on how work should be completed.
 It is related to the process of doing work at the workplace.